breadtubetv/breadtubetv/content/channels/kurzgesagt/index.md

----
+description: |-
-description: "Videos explaining things with optimistic nihilism.
+  Videos explaining things with optimistic nihilism.

-We are a small
-  team who want to make science look beautiful.
+  We are a small team who want to make science look beautiful.
 Because it is beautiful.

-Currently
-  we make one animation video per month.
-Follow us on Twitter, Facebook to get notified when a new one comes out."
+  Currently we make one animation video per month.
+Follow us on Twitter, Facebook to get notified when a new one comes out.
 title: Kurzgesagt – In a Nutshell
 type: channel
-channel: kurzgesagt
 menu:
   main:
     parent: Channels